 Edit: Sadly, after enjoying learning and contributing to Redwood, I learned about the Not Great circumstances around the framework's author's departure from Github.
 Because of that, I've stepped away from the framework.

 There are many snarky truisms about full-stack development in the Node+js ecosystem, but headline number one has to be that every week there is some new framework you "just have to" learn.

 Recently, that feeling has been creeping up on me again.
-I've felt like I should dive deeper into one of the competitors from my "Rails of React" showdown from April.
-I picked Redwood, since Prisma had featured them so heavily in the last Prisma Day.
+I've felt like I should dive deeper into one of the competitors from my investigations into who will be the "Rails of React."
+I picked RedwoodJS, since Prisma had featured them so heavily in the last Prisma Day.
 At the same time, this month's Hashnode Hackathon means I have a strong incentive to learn Clerk, a new player in the auth-as-service landscape.

 First, an unrelated fun fact: duck tape wasn't misnomered "duct tape" until 50 years after it was invented.

 So, the plan here was initially to learn RedwoodJS and Clerk at the same time by building a quick side project in a weekend.
 I figured this would be as easy as spinning up a Redwood project and then following Clerk's instructions for how to integrate their SDK into NextJS (since that's what Redwood uses under the hood).
 I hadn't counted on how fully-featured I would find Redwood to be, though, which turned out to be a blessing and a curse for this project.

 You see, Redwood comes with its own auth system built in.
 The framework's whole purpose is, after all, to reduce the boilerplate that you have to write to get your app finished.
 Auth is a huge part of most apps but also the most dangerous thing a developer can try to "do themselves."
 You should do anything you can do to steer clear of writing your own auth system!

 On the one hand, Redwood already having an auth layer was great!
 It meant that I could get set up with a simple